CoelestiaSeqor/osTicket-prereqs/README.md

 Step 4: Install PHP
 - Create a directory called "C:\PHP".
+   - To do this open file explorer, navigate to "This PC" then to "Windows (C:)"
+   - Create a new folder in the C: Drive, name it "PHP"
 - Download PHP 7.3.8 (php-7.3.8-nts-Win32-VC15-x86.zip) from the installation files.
 - Extract the contents of the zip file into the "C:\PHP" directory.